theneolanders/resonite-voice-bridge/README.md

 You can add new languages by modifying the JS and HTML files located in `_internal/static` and `_internal/templates`.
 Any BCP 47 lanuage tag Google supports should work.

+### Events

-The server will send the following event messages when the microphone status changes:
+The server will send the following event messages when the the microphone state or an option changes:

 * **[enabled]** - The microphone has been enabled
 * **[disabled]** - The microhone has been disabled